jhiatt/week-to-date/README.md

 2. To get the week and day number within the week (according to the array above), run this command:

   WeekToDate::GetWeek.week(date)

+  - Enter the date in the format "year-month-day"
+  - Make sure date is formated as a string

 ## Development